 The Company's Audit Committee has adopted procedures requiring the pre-approval of all non-audit services performed by the Company's independent registered public accounting firm in order to assure that these services do not impair the auditor's independence.
 As a result of this approval process, the Audit Committee has pre-approved specific categories of services.
 All services outside of the specified categories can be approved by the Chair of the Audit Committee, who has been delegated the authority to review and approve audit and non-audit related services during the year in between meetings.
 A listing of the audit and non-audit services and associated fees approved by the Chair outside the scope of the services and fees initially approved by the full Audit Committee is reported to the full Audit Committee no later than its next meeting.
 The Audit Committee also regularly receives updates from management about the services actually performed and the associated fees and expenses actually incurred.
-Management must obtain the specific prior approval of the Audit Committee or Chair of the Audit Committee for each engagement of the independent registered public accounting firm to perform other audit-related or other non-audit services.
+Management must obtain the specific prior approval of the Audit Committee for each engagement of the independent registered public accounting firm to perform other audit-related or other non-audit services.
 The Audit Committee does not delegate its responsibility to approve services performed by the independent registered public accounting firm to any member of management.

 The standard applied by the Audit Committee in determining whether to grant approval of any type of non-audit service, or of any specific engagement to perform a non-audit service, is whether the services to be performed, the compensation to be paid for such services and other related factors are consistent with the independent registered public accounting firm's independence under guidelines of the SEC and applicable professional standards.
-Relevant considerations include whether the work product is likely to be subject to, or implicated in, audit procedures during the audit of our financial statements, whether the independent registered public accounting firm would be functioning in the role of management or in an advocacy role, whether the independent registered public accounting firm's performance of the service would enhance our ability to manage or control risk or improve audit quality, whether such performance would increase efficiency because of the independent registered public accounting firm's familiarity with our business, personnel, culture, systems, risk profile and other factors, and whether the amount of fees involved, or the non-audit services portion of the total fees payable to the independent registered public accounting firm in the period would tend to reduce the independent registered public accounting firm's ability to exercise independent judgment in performing the audit.
+Relevant considerations include whether the work product is likely to be subject to, or implicated in, audit procedures during the audit of our financial statements, whether the independent registered public accounting firm would be functioning in the role of management or in an advocacy role, whether the independent registered public accounting firm would be functioning in the role of manage or control risk or improve audit quality, whether such performance would increase efficiency because of the independent registered public accounting firm is performance of the amount of fees involved, or the non-audit services portion of the total fees payable to the independent registered public accounting firm in the period would tend to reduce the independent registered public accounting firm is not period would tend to reduce the independent registered public accounting firm is not period.